 Drastic edits, however, are riskier.
-Attempting to change a .htaccess file or any other configuration file that alters the backend could break your whole website if you make a mistake.
+If you make a mistake, attempting to change a .htaccess file or any other configuration file that alters the backend could break your whole website.

 So, how can you protect yourself against any botched edits?

 Before you edit a WordPress site, the best thing to do is to make sure it’s manually backed up.
 To do this, you’ll need a reliable WordPress backup plugin such as UpdraftPlus (a free service used by more than 2 million people worldwide) or BackupBuddy.
 Not only will these mean you can edit a WordPress site with confidence, but they’ll also protect your site if hackers ever target you.

 If you’re a WordPress beginner, you might find that editing your website within the WordPress editing pages makes it hard for you to customize your content.
 Although the premium themes on WordPress offer various layouts, many of them are hard to adapt if you’re unfamiliar with coding (particularly HTML or CSS).

 That’s where page builders come in.
 Page builder plugins act as visual editor tools or a WordPress page editor, and many have a drag-and-drop capability that gives you a lot more freedom over the layout of your website.
 Even better, you won’t have to learn to code!